9 Step SEO Guide For Subcontractors to Win More Projects

 Each one of your product and service pages deserves its own detailed, keyword-rich page.
 For example a solar panel company should create individual pages for regular solar panel installations, flat roof, ground mounted, summer house, integrated solar panel installations and commercial solar panel installations.

-The start of the page should be created in the same way as a home page which includes creating the structure of the hero section in the form of title-tagline-call to action button.
+The start of the page should be created in the same way as a home page which includes structuring the hero section in the form of title-tagline-call to action button.
 The rest of the page should be structured below,

 5. Create Engaging Success Stories